das-developers/das2dlm/doc/build_linux.md

 ## Get idl_export.h

-You will need the `idl_export.h` file from your IDL distribution.
+You will need the `idl_export.h` file from your IDL 8.0 (or higher) distribution.
 This is the only file that is needed from the distribution.
 There is no need to install the full IDL package to get this file.
 Just copy it from an existing installation that you own.

 Unfortunatly the `idl_export.h` file cannot be redistribute with the das2dlm sources due to usage restrictions.
-You'll have to get it on you're own.
+You'll have to get it on your own.

 ## Check makefile